In Remembrance Of Humpty Dumpty

 This is the juncture at which we have arrived today.
 Corporations may now be finally arriving at the juncture where they can no longer support buybacks in the same meaningful way.
 And if retail and institutional investors haven't been the marginal buyer of stocks for the entire decade all along the way, why would they possibly start filling this role now as corporations start backing away for the first time.
 Retail and institutional investors will require a much steeper discount before they will begin buying again in earnest.

 What about the Fed and the government?
-If companies significantly draw back on repurchasing shares, it simply will not matter how much the government deploys in fiscal policy or the Fed expands its balance sheet, it very likely will not be enough to offset the massive air pocket of demand that will exist in the private markets.
+If companies significantly drawback on repurchasing shares, it simply will not matter how much the government deploys in fiscal policy or the Fed expands its balance sheet, it very likely will not be enough to offset the massive air pocket of demand that will exist in the private markets.
 Remember how Treasury yields would always rise when the Fed was actively engaged in quantitative easing?
 This was because more investors in the private market were selling Treasuries so that they could bandwagon into stocks than the Fed was buying.
 The same principles appear likely to be forming now for stocks today.

-So no matter how many Fed horses or how many fiscal policy men try to put the stock market Humpty Dumpty back together again, this may be the instance where they simply cannot pull it off.
+So, no matter how many Fed horses or how many fiscal policy men try to put the stock market Humpty Dumpty back together again, this may be the instance where they simply cannot pull it off.

 Bottom line.
 Now is not the time for panic when it comes to your investments.
 But nor is it the time for complacency.
 Investors have been conditioned over a decade to believe that whenever that stock market egg falls off the wall that it will simply get right back up and climb to new heights, but the current set up suggests a potentially different outcome this time around.